mooneta/mooneta.github.io/_posts/2024-5-19-notes-on-readings-in-chalmers-pom-anthology.md

     work left for *m* to contribute: this is the problem of *causal exclusion* for the physicalist who wants to remain a mental realist.

+    Finally, Kim puts forward his supervenience argument against mental causation: mental causation is unintelligible no matter whether supervenience stands or falls.

+40. “Conscious Experience,” Fred Dretske

+    Apparently, according to Dretske, people often have unconscious conscious experiences.
+This contradiction can be excused as it is an extremely nuanced and difficult-to-pin-down but important point.
+Consciousness of things (e.g., seeing or hearing that Clyde is playing the piano) contrasts with consciousness of facts (e.g., *that* Clyde is playing the piano), the latter requiring the employment of concepts and is closely bound up with its expressability using language.
+Dretske says, that someone is consicous *of* something does not imply that she is conscious *that* it.

 57. “Anti-Individualism and Privileged Access,” Michael McKinsey

     Externalism, as shown by Putnam’s Twin Earth argument, is incompatible with